 - Increasing sales: customers are three times more likely to buy your product or use your service if they are engaged via live chat.
-This is because nowadays people are more inclined towards direct and personal interactions, rather than one way communications.
+This is because nowadays people are more inclined towards direct and personal interactions, rather than one-way communications.

 - Better engagement with customers: as we mentioned at point 2 above, better engagement means better sales.
-This is because, more interaction with your customers generally results in greater customer satisfaction with your brand.
+This is because more interaction with your customers generally results in greater customer satisfaction with your brand.
 As a result, customers will be less likely to walk away from the sales process.

-Moreover, according to AberdeenGroup study, live chat produces more compelling interactions between companies and their customers, which at the end of the day will result in a better overall performance.
+Moreover, according to the AberdeenGroup study, live chat produces more compelling interactions between companies and their customers, which at the end of the day will result in a better overall performance.

 What You Should Do to Maximize The Benefits of Live Chat

 Peter Ostrow, from AberdeenGroup said that there are four main things you should note that form what best-in-class companies do when they integrate live chat system into their business process.
 These are: